 Zoloft had a lot of stuff.
 A lot of stuff.
 He was a single cat and he had five cat towers.
 I was constantly seeing new things that I thought he’d like (and many I thought he wouldn’t as not all cat products are good cat products) and I had little self-control when it came to him.
 After he was gone, there was a lot of stuff that was left.

 Worst of all, he passed very rapidly and less than two weeks before his birthday.
 I had an order from Chewy with his food and a bunch of fun toys for him for his birthday that arrived the day he died.
-Needless to say, that was a pretty awful package to receive that day.
+Needless to say, that was a pretty awful package to receive.
 I remember one of the many things that went through my mind was what the heck do I do with his stuff?
 Some of it was personalized and some of it was perishable.
 I even had unopened, brand new toys for him.

 Perishable Items